Torfkopp/masterarbeit/chapters/implementation.typ

 == RL

-The reinforcement learning based NAS method is based on the 'minimal-nas' implementation by nicklashansen.
-[Source: https://github.com/nicklashansen/minimal-nas]
+The reinforcement learning based NAS method is based on the 'minimal-nas' implementation by nicklashansen #footnote[https://github.com/nicklashansen/minimal-nas].
 A controller class contains the reinforcement learning algorithm; each time a new network is to be run, the controller is called to optimise its algorithm's network and generate a rollout.
 The 'run'-method of the NAS receives a loss value in addition to the reward.